-Local government employers would have to provide notice to employees regarding additional rights provided in HB 218 GA, that they are free from discrimination based on pregnancy, childbirth, and related medical conditions and they have the right to reasonable accommodation unless undue hardship on the employer.
+Local government employers would have to provide notice to employees regarding additional rights provided in HB 18, that they are free from discrimination based on pregnancy, childbirth, and related medical conditions and they have the right to reasonable accommodation unless doing so would impose an undue hardship on the employer.
 This notice would need to be provided to:

-- -All new employees as soon as they are hired (could be included in the personnel policy); - -All existing employees within 30 days of the effective date of this bill (include in update to personnel policy); and - -Specific employees within 10 days of employer being notified of pregnancy of an employee.
+-All new employees as soon as they are hired (could be included in the personnel policy);

+-All existing employees within 30 days of the effective date of this bill (include in update to personnel policy); and

+-Specific employees within 10 days of employer being notified of pregnancy of an employee.